About STFM and Family Medicine Education

 November 2009

-Outcomes from the retreat of the STFM Foundation Trustees included a revised mission, “to grow the capacity of STFM to support its mission and goals” as well as an affirmation to create greater alignment between the priorities of the Foundation and STFM.
+Outcomes from the retreat of the STFM Foundation trustees included a revised mission, “to grow the capacity of STFM to support its mission and goals” as well as an affirmation to create greater alignment between the priorities of the Foundation and STFM.

 January 2010

 The STFM Board approved the decision to use the term medical student education in place of predoctoral.
-The Predoctoral Education Conference changed its name to the Conference on Medical Student Education as of the 2011 conference.
+The Predoctoral Education Conference changed its name to the STFM Conference on Medical Student Education as of the 2011 conference.

 July 2010